 But what about the other 33.2%?
 That's still a pretty hefty number.

-Let’s look at the most recent National Crime Victimization Survey from the U.S. Department of Justice that breaks down the method of entry used for each burglary involving “unlawful entry” (again that’s non-forced entry.)
+Let's look at the most recent National Crime Victimization Survey from the U.S. Department of Justice, which breaks down the method of entry used for each burglary involving "unlawful entry" (again, that's non-forced entry.)

-And that’s high-balling it considering shimming window latches and sliding door locks falls under U.S Department of Justice’s definition of lock picking.
+And that's high-balling it, considering shimming window latches and sliding door locks fall under the U.S. Department of Justice's definition of lock picking.